mintty/mintty/wiki/CtrlSeqs.md

 size of the active underscore cursor.
 (Note that the second and third parameters from the Linux sequence are not supported; cursor colour can be set with the OSC 12 sequence.)
+The sequence also affects the vertical line cursor.

 > `^[[?` _arg_ `c`